donation of over $27,000.00!

 In April 2017, one donor gifted a 1969 Pontiac Firebird through the Donate a Car Canada program.
 DACC worked on the donor’s behalf to arrange free pick-up for the collector car, and for it to be auctioned.
 Auction buyers were eager to bid.
 The result?
 A gift of $27,000.00 to the charity!

 So, take some time to learn a little more about Autism and how you can assist.
 Visit the AO website to learn how to get directly involved in their work.
-You’ll also find information about how to donate there.
+You will also find information about how to donate there.

-The DACC program can help, too!
-You may not have a ’69 Firebird on the driveway, but Donate a Car Canada will be delighted to work with you on a vehicle donation of almost any kind.
-If it has tires and all of its parts they can set you up with free tow and see a donation outcome that will contribute to research, support, and programming for folks with ASD!
+We can help, too!
+You may not have a ’69 Firebird on the driveway, but Donate a Car Canada will be delighted to work with you on a car, truck, van, or SUV donation of almost any kind.
+If it has tires and all of its parts they can set you up with free tow!
+You will see a donation outcome that will contribute to research, support, and programming for folks with ASD!